Nimber: Multiplication

 The smallest algebraically closed field of nimbers is the set of nimbers less than the ordinal ωω^{ω}, where ω is the smallest infinite ordinal.
 It follows that as a nimber, ωω^{ω} is transcendental over the field.
+The next transcendental element is unknown.

 Addition and multiplication tables

 The following tables exhibit addition and multiplication among the first 16 nimbers.

-This subset is closed under both operations, since 16 is of the form 22^{n}.
+This subset is closed under both operations, since 16 is of the form [22^{n}].

-(If you prefer simple text tables, they are .)